MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-wordlayout-property.md

 ## Remarks

-The Word file has to be in the same folder as the AL object.
+The Word file must be in the same folder as the AL object.

 [!INCLUDE[single_layouts](../includes/include-single-layout-obsolete.md)]

 ## Example